go-gitea/gitea/docs/content/doc/installation/from-binary.en-us.md

 chmod 770 /etc/gitea
 ```

 **NOTE:** `/etc/gitea` is temporary set with write rights for user `git` so that Web installer could write configuration file.
-After installation is done it is recommended to set rights to read-only using:
+After installation is done, it is recommended to set rights to read-only using:
 ```
 chmod 750 /etc/gitea
 chmod 644 /etc/gitea/app.ini